bryceandy/laravel_pesapal/README.md

 ![Callback page sample](images/callback.png)

-But because PesaPal will send the payment tracking Id which you have not recorded, you can save this unique tracking Id for your payment and also query for the payment status.
+But because Pesapal will send the payment tracking Id which you have not recorded, you can save this unique tracking Id for your payment and also query for the payment status.

 In the controller method where you display the callback page, query the status: